gaehlerm/SoftwareEngineering/README.md

 Good code uses only the bare minimum of syntax that a programming language offers.
 It is great if you don’t know a programming language too well.
 You don’t fall into the trap of using fancy but useless features.
 Don’t learn programming languages.
 Learn programming.
 Unless you work for google on some other company working on highly specialized code, you will never need all the gimmicks modern programming languages have to offer.

 Now it's not only important to make the code work, we also have to make sure that it is correct.
-Unlike politicians, we have responsibility.
-If we make mistakes, air planes may crash.
-People may die!

-Urm... let me rephrase that as well...
+The crash of two Boeing air planes in 2018/2019 was not the first time that software bugs caused catastrophic damage.
+Nor will it be the last time, unfortunately.

-Unlike some politicians, we have honor.
-We don’t want to be responsible for people to die.
+We don’t want to be responsible for people to die or companies to go bankrupt.
 We want to write code that is impeccable.
-We want to be absolutely certain that there are no bugs.
+We want to be as certain as possible that there are no bugs.
 We constantly check our code is correct.
 We test our code.
 We let our computers test our code.
 We write code that tests our code!

 The second rule of software engineering: